-You definitely need a good camera to remember your memories in the Himalaya.
+You need a good camera to remember your memories in the Himalayas.

 Through the camera, you will have amazing mountain scenery in the Everest region.

-If you are bringing electronic items like phone, the camera then a USB charger is highly recommended.
+If you are bringing electronic items like a phone, or a camera then a USB charger is highly recommended.

-In free time, especially at night time, easily can pass time along with words of the book with the beautiful Himalayas.
+In my free time, especially at night time, easily pass the time along with the words of the book with the beautiful Himalayas.

 No trekking trip is complete without a set of cards.
 It is one of the easiest ways to pass the time.
 We highly recommend bringing cards.

 Don’t forget to keep travel documents such as your passport and visa.
 Draw plenty of cash because the last cash point is in Namche Bazaar.

 There are various methods to purify water including boiling or treating with the iodine tablet.
 First, you need to make sure that all water you drink on the Everest Base Camp trek is purified or not.
 It helps to keep your health healthy.

 By adding in drinking water, the isotonic powder helps to replace lost electrolytes and keep you fit and healthy.